bitburner-official/bitburner-src/markdown/bitburner.bitnodemultipliers.corporationdivisions.md

 ## BitNodeMultipliers.CorporationDivisions property

-Influences the amount of divisions a corporation can have have at the same time
+Influences the amount of divisions a corporation can have at the same time

 **Signature:**